YoussefAdel30/Library-Management-System-NodeJS-Project/README.md

 3️⃣ After using the enviroment variable (user and pass), you can now hit any API smoothly.

-4️⃣ If you face any problems importing the collection and environments, go with swagger approach.But , you will be asked to enter credentials manually which is provided above.
+4️⃣ If you face any problems importing the collection and environments, go with swagger approach.
+But, you will be asked to enter credentials manually which is provided above.

 #### Swagger to Directly Execute Requests
 1️⃣ Access Swagger at: http://localhost:5000/api-docs